Netflix stock is plummeting after it missed subscriber targets by almost 1M

-Netflix stock is currently in a free-fall in after-hours trading.
+Netflix stock is currently in a free fall in after-hours trading.
 The stock is currently down by over 13%, after it significantly missed subscriber targets.
 The company expected to hit 5.11 million subscribers globally and 1.23 million subscribers domestically, but it actually hit 4.5 million and 700,000, respectively.

 The company also slightly missed revenue targets, bringing in $3.91 billion compared to Wall Street Expectations of $3.94 billion.